-This guide is to teach roofing contractor 8 incredible ways to get 1,000s of roofing leads without spending tons for cash of many on paid advertising.
+This guide is to teach roofing contractor eight incredible ways to get 1,000s of roofing leads without spending tons of cash of many on paid advertising.

 Online marketing may seem overwhelming and confusing to many roofing contracting business.
 Some questions that you may ask are, what generates the most leads?
 What provides the highest return on investment?
 Should you do it yourself or hire someone?
 Like any marketing solution, it takes planning, implementing, and monitoring.

 1. Get Google Rankings for “CITY + Roofer,” “CITY + Roof Repair, “CITY + Roof Quote.”

 According to research by the Kelsey group, 70 percent of adults in the United States use the Internet as an information source when shopping locally for products and services, including residential roofing professionals.